Promo Code Functionality Overview

-The “PromoCode” functionality (available as both a reward or intervention) allows study designers to add a study task that provides participants with a special code that those participants then redeem elsewhere either offline or in an online eCommerce environment for a product or service that would otherwise be at full price.
+The “promo code” functionality (available as both a reward or intervention) allows study designers to add a study task that provides participants with a special code that those participants then redeem elsewhere either offline or in an online eCommerce environment for a product or service that would otherwise be at full price.

-Is the code going to be redeemed at something like a small coffee shop or farmers market vendor without any code processing technology, or to a website or retailer with technology to process promotions?
+Is the code going to be redeemed at something like a small coffee shop or farmers market vendor?
+These organizations unlikely will have any code processing technology.
+Follow the low tech options below.
+Or is the code going to be used with a digital health app, online website or retailer with technology to process promotions?

 In this scenario, you will fill the URL field in with a website destination that provides participants with information about hours of operations, location, etc. This could be as simple as a Yelp or FourSquare page.

 You will want to choose “One code shared by all participant awardees” and enter that code into the “Enter Code” box.